EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_advanced_components/README.md

 Write the four numbers down.
 The point of this step is the **ordering** of the optimizations, not the final figure.

+### 5. `Teleport` — `src/components/AppModal.vue`

+The panel of this step carries `overflow: hidden` **and** a `transform`: the dialog is clipped, and its `position: fixed` is resolved against the panel instead of the viewport.
+Open the modal once before changing anything — the bug is the point of departure.

+1. Wrap the backdrop in a `<Teleport to="body">`.
+Check in the **Elements** tab that the nodes moved to the end of `<body>`, and that the dialog is centred again — with no CSS change.
+2. Bind `:disabled="inline"` on the teleport.
+Type something in the "Reason" field, then tick the checkbox **inside the dialog**: the nodes move back into the panel, and the input keeps its value.
+3. Retarget the teleport at `#modal-root` — the container `App.vue` renders *after* the panels.
+Reload: Vue warns that the target cannot be found.
+Add the `defer` prop (Vue 3.5) and reload again.
+4. Explain the warning: when is `to` resolved, and why does keeping the `v-if` *inside* the teleport (rather than on it) make the problem visible?
+5. *(Bonus)* Close on `Escape` and focus the dialog on open — `Teleport` moves the DOM, never the focus.

 ## Definition of Done

 Tick every box before moving on.
 Steps marked *(Bonus)* and the "Going further"